Mahesh0426/CLI-web-cloner_AI/README.md

 A simple command-line tool to create a basic static clone of a website's landing/ public pages (HTML, CSS, JS).
 Inspired by Codex but intentionally lightweight — this project demonstrates a CLI→server pattern where the CLI collects a URL and a backend/LLM helps analyze and prepare downloadable/static assets.

-> NOTE: This repository contains a CLI frontend (Node) and expects a server-side component for reliable production cloning (CORS, dynamic JS, authentication, rate limits).
-The included LLM integration is for analysis/decision-making and may require an API key.

 ---